wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-mppi-control.md

 ---
-title: "[Paper Review] Aggressive Driving with Model Predictive Path Integral Control"
+title: "[Paper Review] Aggressive Driving with MPPI Control"
 categories:
   - paperreview
 ---
-# Abstract

-The algorithm is based on a stochastic optimal control framework using a fundamental relationship between the information theoretic notions of gree energy and relative entropy.
+- based on a stochastic optimal control framework using a fundamental relationship between the information theoretic notions of gree energy and relative entropy.

-# 1. Introduction

-The method developed here is able to generate new trajectories in real-time
+- is able to generate new trajectories in real-time

-The method we develop is a model predictive control algorithm based on the path integral control framework
+- a model predictive control algorithm based on the path integral control framework

-We do not split the problem into a planning and execution phase, which allows for a simple problem formulation and optimal behavior with respect to the system dynamics.
+- not split the problem into a planning and execution phase, which allows for a simple problem formulation and optimal behavior with respect to the system dynamics.

-# 2. Stochastic Trajectory Optimization
+# Stochastic Trajectory Optimization

-The key insight which allows for this is the use of a fundamental relationship between the information theoretic notions of free energy and relative entropy (KL-Divergence).
+The key insight: fundamental relationship between the information theoretic notions of free energy and relative entropy (KL-Divergence).

 ## A. Problem Formulation